JAlexanderCarr/bundledrefs/docs/source/research/papers.rst

 serve as the inspiration for applying Bundled References to a graph database.
 The goal of my project is to take this implementation of Bundled References and add additional update functionality.
-Then, using a an augmented Bundled References data structure, adapt a graph database that uses linked data structures to use Bundled References instead.
+Then, using an augmented Bundled References data structure, adapt a graph database that uses linked data structures to use Bundled References instead.
 The goal is for this adaptation to increase the performance of range queries